rorygleeson/Pycom-LoPy-Pytrack-TheThingsNetwork-HTTP/LoPy code/README.md

 Step 1: Ensure your Pycom Firmware Update tool is up to date, upgrade if required.

 Step 2: Update the firmware on the PyTracker.
-The firmware of both Pysense and Pytrack can be updated via the USB port
-        using the terminal tool, DFU-util.
+The firmware on the Pytrack can be updated via the USB port using the terminal tool, DFU-util.

 Step 3: Update the Lopy firmware